VaultaFoundation/docs/native/02_core-concepts/20_accounts.md

 title: Accounts
 ---

-An EOS account is a digital container for holding EOS tokens, resources, permissions, and more.
+A Vaulta account is a digital container for holding Vaulta tokens, resources, permissions, and more.

 Smart Contracts are also deployed on top of accounts, and the account owner can control the smart contract unless control is relinquished.

 ## Account names

-EOS accounts have human-readable names.
+Vaulta accounts have human-readable names.

 However, in order to keep account names efficient on the blockchain, a few restrictions apply: